PHCP logotype

 Anatomy-of-the-Equine

 New students start here.
-You need to be familiar with the this material before attending your first beginning anatomy clinic.
-There are great educational tool available here for a quick reference and a simple understanding of the hoof and distal limb anatomy.
+Anatomy-of-the-Equine is a photographic journey through the horse, starting at the feet and slowly building from there.
+You need to be familiar with the this material before attending your first PHCP Beginning Anatomy clinic.
+There are great educational tools available for quick reference and a simple understanding of the hoof and distal limb anatomy.

 The Hoof Explorer